drduh/macOS-Security-and-Privacy-Guide/README.md

 chflags -R uchg "~/Library/Autosave Information"
 ```

-The Siri analytics database, which is created even if the Siri launch agent disabled, can be cleared and locked with the following commands:
+The Siri analytics database, which is created even if the Siri launch agent is disabled, can be cleared and locked with the following commands:

 ```bash
 rm -rfv ~/Library/Assistant/SiriAnalytics.db